Search

 A page, in the context of the internet, refers to a single document or section on a website that displays content such as text, images, or videos.
 It is part of a larger website and can be accessed through a unique web address (URL).
 Pages are often used to present specific information, like articles, product details, or contact forms.
 Websites are typically made up of multiple pages, which are linked together to provide a complete online experience.

-a youthful attendant at official functions or ceremonies such as legislative functions and weddings
+a youthful attendant serving at official functions or ceremonies, such as in legislatures, courts, or weddings